MayorGnarwhal/FolderEncoder/README.md

 ## `FolderToTable()`
 Encode a Folder or ValueBase into a table.
 Encodes all descendants of `dataFile` as long as they are Folders or ValueBases.
-Attributes are prefixed with `attr_`.
+Attributes are prefixed with `attr/`.
 ### Parameters
 |     |     |     |
 | :-- | :-- | :-- |